 What roads will be closed for Paisley Halloween Festival?

 A temporary traffic regulation order will be in place for the event.
-More information will be available soon.
+Take a look at what roads will be closed and when.

 Will there be any changes to the buses?